Translate

 Mrs Varley TA Support

-Miss Beaumont TA Support
+Miss Akhtar TA Support

-Our topic for Autumn 1 is;
+Our topic for Summer 1 is:

 Library is on a FRIDAY afternoon- please ensure your child has their library book with them.